 Possible challenges encountered during surgery on community cats:

 - Pregnancy: CCP staff need to work with their providers, deciding together whether to choose to spay community cats who are pregnant when they come to the spay/neuter clinic.
-The CCP staff advocates for this outcome because of the impact of the impending litter on the local population of community cats, and also because this cat may now be trap-shy, leading to multiple additional litters.
+In general, Best Friends advocates for this outcome because of the impact of the impending litter on the local population of community cats, and also because this cat may now be trap-shy, leading to multiple additional litters.

 - Lactation: A cat who is actively lactating and believed to be nursing young kittens dependent on her for nutrition should be spayed and the time frame for return should be accelerated.
 (Be sure to return to the trapping site to search for her kittens, as they are especially vulnerable in her absence.
 You will also want to keep tabs on them until they are old enough to be sterilized and vaccinated.
 See “Trapping Protocols” and “Returning Cats” for additional information on this subject.)